Most Holy Trinity Catholic Cemetery

-Most Holy Trinity Catholic Cemetery is a cemetery in East Hampton, New York, that is the burial ground for the paternal ancestors and relatives of First Lady of the United States Jacqueline Kennedy Onassis.

-The cemetery on Cedar Street north of the village is associated with Most Holy Trinity (formerly Saint Philomena) Catholic Church in East Hampton although it is a mile (1.6 km) north of the church.
+Most Holy Trinity Catholic Cemetery is a Catholic cemetery in East Hampton, New York associated with Most Holy Trinity (formerly Saint Philomena) Catholic Church in East Hampton.
+The cemetery is on Cedar Street north of the village and a mile (1.6 km) north of the church.

-Jacqueline Kennedy Onassis, who was born nearby at Southampton Hospital, spent her summers until age 10 at her grandfather's home called Lasata.
-She is buried not at Most Holy Trinity but next to her first husband, President John F. Kennedy, in Arlington National Cemetery.
+It is known for being the burial ground for the paternal ancestors and relatives of First Lady of the United States Jacqueline Kennedy Onassis, although she herself is buried not at Most Holy Trinity but next to her first husband, President John F. Kennedy, in Arlington National Cemetery.